-Our immediate goal is to test the candidate therapies previously identified from an integrated analysis of the human amniocyte and amniotic fluid transcriptomes and brain tissue from three different mouse models of Down syndrome, the Ts65Dn, the Ts1Cje and the Dp(16)1Yey.
+Our immediate goal is to test the candidate therapies previously identified from an integrated analysis of the human amniocyte and amniotic fluid transcriptomes and brain and placenta tissue from four different mouse models of Down syndrome, the Ts65Dn, the Ts1Cje, Dp(16)1Yey and the Ts66Yah.
 We wish to determine whether there is improvement in brain development, learning and memory in affected pups when given to their mothers during their pregnancies.
 The overall goal is to improve postnatal infant cognition by discovering novel and safe pharmacologic therapies that can be given to pregnant women following a prenatal diagnosis of Down syndrome.

 Dr. Bianchi received her B.A. magna cum laude from the University of Pennsylvania and her M.D. from Stanford University School of Medicine.
-She completed her residency training in pediatrics at the Children's Hospital, Boston, and her postdoctoral fellowship training in medical genetics and Neonatal-Perinatal Medicine, both at Harvard.
-She is board-certified in all three specialties and is a practicing medical geneticist with special expertise in reproductive genetics.
-Dr. Bianchi's translational research focuses on two broad themes: prenatal genomics with the goal of advancing noninvasive prenatal DNA screening and diagnosis, and investigating the fetal transcriptome to develop new therapies for genetic disorders that can be given prenatally.
+She completed her residency training in pediatrics at the Children's Hospital, Boston, and her postdoctoral fellowship training in both Medical Genetics and Neonatal-Perinatal Medicine at Harvard.
+She is board-certified in all three specialties and is a practicing medical geneticist with special expertise in reproductive genetics and genomics.
+Dr. Bianchi's translational research focuses on two broad themes: prenatal genomics with the goal of advancing noninvasive prenatal DNA screening and diagnosis and investigating the fetal transcriptome to develop new therapies for genetic disorders that can be given prenatally.

 Dr. Bianchi has published over 300 peer-reviewed articles, and she is one of four authors of Fetology: Diagnosis and Management of the Fetal Patient.
 This book won the Association of American Publishers award for best textbook in clinical medicine in 2000.
 The second edition was published in April 2010 and is in its third printing.
 It has been translated into Japanese, Mandarin and Spanish.